Unconventional and robust light-matter interactions based on the non-Hermitian skin effect: Results and discussion

 The dynamics in Fig.~\figpanel{SingleE}{b} can be well understood from $\Sigma_{c}(\Delta_{c}+i0^{+})$, whose real and imaginary parts capture the frequency shift and decay rate of the emitter induced by the lattice~\cite{AGT2017pra,AGT2017prl}, respectively.
 Clearly, one has $\Sigma_{c}(0+i0^{+})=0$ if, e.g.,

 which is exactly the condition corresponding to the decoherence-free dynamics (green line with asterisks) in Fig.~\figpanel{SingleE}{b}.
-Note that in the non-Hermitian case $\Sigma_{c}(0+i0^{+})$ can have a \emph{negative} imaginary part, which accounts for the energy growth of the emitter (red lines with circles).
+The first half of Eq.~(\ref{matchcondition}) ensures the balance between the emitted and absorbed energies at the two coupling points, a prerequisite for achieving perfect destructive interference, while the second half, in the ideal limit, enables the destructive interference between the local decay channels [terms proportional to $G_{0}^{2}$ and $G_{N}^{2}$ in Eq.~(\ref{selfc})] and the nonlocal (cooperative) decay channels [terms proportional to $G_{0}G_{N}$ in Eq.~(\ref{selfc})], thereby leading to effective light-matter decoupling.
+Note that in the non-Hermitian case, $\Sigma_{c}(0+i0^{+})$ can have a \emph{negative} imaginary part, which accounts for the energy growth of the emitter (red lines with circles).
 Moreover, the giant emitter shows similar dissipationless dynamics when its frequency completely falls within the band gap, similar to the small-emitter case.

 From the self-energy in Eq.~(\ref{selfc}) one can find another interesting result: there are at most \emph{two} decoherence-free points (DFPs) where the giant emitter shows dissipationless dynamics.
 In Fig.~\ref{Edecay}, we plot the dimensionless effective decay rate for the above resonant giant-emitter case, which is defined as